 South Africa: Lonmin-02/Marikana

-Local community members
+Local community members.

-Air and water pollution, negative impact on living conditions
+Air and water pollution, negative impact on living conditions.

-At the time of the complaint, IFC had an active Category A project with Lonmin Plc, a large platinum producer, for a multi-year expansion program of the company’s operations.
+IFC had an active Category A project with Lonmin Plc, a large platinum producer, for a multi-year expansion program of the company’s operations.
 The project consisted of the development, expansion, and mechanization of Lonmin’s South African mines; and the development of a comprehensive, large-scale community and local economic development program (LEDP).
 IFC’s investment in the project entailed a standby 10 year A loan of $100 million and an equity investment of $50 million.
 IFC completed its involvement in the project in January 2016.

-CAO found the complaint eligible for further assessment in June 2015 and an assessment trip was conducted in August 2015.
-During the assessment, the parties agreed to engage in a CAO convened dispute resolution process.
-CAO subsequently held a series of bilateral meetings with the parties during 2016 to provide capacity building and information, and assist them in drafting and adopting a set of principles to govern the dispute resolution process.
-CAO also convened several joint meetings as part of the mediation.
-However, in December 2016 the complainants decided to withdraw from the process citing lack of progress, and this decision was confirmed in March 2017.
-In accordance with CAO’s Operational Guidelines, the case is being transferred to CAO's compliance function for appraisal.
+CAO found the complaint eligible for further assessment in June 2015, and an assessment trip was conducted in August 2015.
+During the assessment, the parties agreed to address the issues through a dispute resolution process.
+CAO subsequently held a series of bilateral meetings with the parties during 2016 to provide capacity building and assist them in drafting and adopting a set of principles to govern the dispute resolution process.
+CAO also convened several joint meetings as part of the process.
+However, in December 2016, the complainants decided to withdraw citing a lack of progress.
+This decision was confirmed in March 2017 and the case was transferred to CAO's compliance function for appraisal.
 In December 2017, CAO concluded that the case merited a CAO compliance investigation of IFC’s E&S performance.

-Status as of February 23, 2018
+Status as of December 11, 2023